Community volunteer opportunities

 - Administration - office support

 EdConnect is a for-purpose organisation connecting volunteers with young people in schools.
 We recruit, train and support skilled volunteers to provide life-changing mentoring or learning support to students who need extra help and guidance to realise their potential - in school and life.
-Volunteer as a Mentor Volunteer; working face-to-face with the same student on a weekly basis, or a Learning Support Volunteer; helping students within the classroom environment.
 Check the Members Schools List at the website below to see which schools are participating in the Darebin area.
+Volunteer as a:

 Friends for Good

+Are you friendly and enjoy having a chat?
 Friends for Good, located in Northcote, is a volunteer driven not-for-profit and Australian loneliness pioneer.
-Are you friendly and enjoy having a chat?
-We need you!
 FriendLine is a free phone service for those experiencing loneliness or social isolation.
 FriendLine operates from 10am to 8pm 7 days a week.
 Our volunteers don't need any special qualifications, just an interest in talking to a broad range of people.
 If you can contribute 2 hours per week (or more if you'd like) and have a desire to help people feel more connected, please get in touch.

 High Street Bells Choir

 The High Street Bells Choir, based in Northcote, is an inclusive community of singers, carers, family members and volunteers who come together each week to experience the joy of singing and performing in the community.
-Our members come from a diverse range of backgrounds and abilities including people with acquired brain injury, people with physical disability and people with mental illness.
+Members come from a diverse range of backgrounds and abilities including people with acquired brain injury, people with physical disability and people with mental illness.
 The choir meets on Monday mornings from 10am to 11.30am.
-Our volunteers offer friendly, general support to members including:
+Volunteers offer friendly, general support to members including: